What is building maintenance?

 Building maintenance news and resources

 - International Facilities Management Association: IFMA is the largest association for facility management professionals and provides a wealth of knowledge and resources for professionals.
-Publications such as FMJ Magazine and Wire newsletter keep members up to date on latest developments and a knowledge library provides a great deal of information.
+Publications such as FMJ Magazine and Wire newsletter keep members up to date on the latest developments and a knowledge library provides a great deal of information.
 Networking directories are available as well.

 - Association for Facilities Engineering: AFE is a professional organization that provides resources for all professionals working in the “built environment.”
 Professional development opportunities, local chapters, and an association newsletter provide excellent sources of information for building maintenance professionals.